common name: redbanded thrips

 Figure 7.
 Typical thrips damage, with immature redbanded thrips, Selenothrips rubrocinctus (Giard).
 Photograph by Lyle J. Buss, University of Florida.

-Redbanded thrips are preyed upon by a large assortment of natural predators such as spiders and mites, lacewings, predatory thrips, and predatory bugs, especially minute pirate bugs (Chin and Brown 2008, Funderburk et al. 2000).
+Redbanded thrips are preyed upon by a large assortment of natural predators such as spiders, mites, lacewings, predatory thrips, and predatory bugs, especially minute pirate bugs (Chin and Brown 2008, Funderburk et al. 2000).

 Chemical controls are not always necessary for this thrips, as natural controls are apparently effective most of the time.
-However, if chemical control is required, consult the following:
+However, if chemical control is required, consult the Vegetable Production Handbook of Florida.

 - Fennah RG.
 1965.
 The influence of environmental stress on the cacao tree in predetermining the feeding sites of cacao thrips, Selenothrips rubrocinctus (Giard), on leaves and pods.
 Bulletin of Entomological Research 56: 333.